Cheat Sheet / 60s read|Updated 24 Jun 2026

 How much does tech debt cost per developer?+

-$33,000 to $55,000 per engineer per year, calculated as 25-42% of fully-loaded salary spent on debt work.
-At a $160K fully-loaded cost with 33% drag (Stripe midpoint) that is $52,800 per engineer per year.
+$33,000 to $55,000 per engineer per year, roughly a third of fully-loaded salary.
+At a $160K fully-loaded cost with 33% drag (Stripe 2018) that is $52,800 per engineer per year.

 What percentage of engineering time goes to tech debt?+